mattmakai/fullstackpython.com/content/pages/examples/flask/flask-app-headers.markdown

 and <a href="/flask-app-immutabledict-examples.html">ImmutableDict</a>
 are several other callables with code examples from the same `flask.app` package.

-You should read up on these subjects along with these `Headers` examples:
+These topics are also useful while reading the `Headers` examples:

 * [web development](/web-development.html) and [web design](/web-design.html)
 * [Flask](/flask.html) and [web framework](/web-frameworks.html) concepts